SNABUR/Spike_Contracts/README.md

 # 🚀 Supra Spike: The Ultimate Launchpad on Supra

-Welcome to **Supra Spike**, the very first meme on Supra Oracles and a cutting-edge platform for launching tokens and projects on the Supra Oracles blockchain.
+Welcome to **Supra Spike**, the very first meme on Supra Oracles and a cutting-edge platform for launching tokens and projects on the Supra blockchain.
 Our motto is simple yet powerful: **Spike creates things!** A launchpad that blends fun with serious innovation, powering both speculative projects and genuine utility initiatives (DAOs).

 ---